traditional festivals in morocco

 Eid al-Fitr

-One of the most significant religious festivals in Morocco is Eid al-Fitr, marking the end of Ramadan, the holy month of fasting for Muslims.
-Families come together to share festive meals, exchange gifts, and engage in acts of charity.
-Streets are adorned with decorations, and communities gather for prayers and communal feasts.
+One of the most important religious festivals in Morocco, Eid al-Fitr marks the end of Ramadan, the holy month of fasting for Muslims.
+Families come together to feast on delicious traditional dishes, exchange gifts, and offer prayers at mosques across the country.

 Tan-Tan Moussem